 The most common type of fleas can be found on pets and hiding in the carpet and in upholstery.
 Fleas rarely live on human hosts in the US, although they can bite them.

 Bed bug bites (cimicosis) can cause itchiness, skin rashes and blisters.
 Scratching may lead to secondary infection.
 In addition, they can have damaging psychological effects.
 However, bed bugs are not known to be a vector for transmitting diseases.

 Bed bugs are notoriously difficult to kill or get rid of.
 The EPA suggest integrated pest management (IPM), which uses both chemical and non-chemical treatments.
 Suggested treatments include putting bedding and clothing in a dryer at high temperatures (as general washing will not kill bedbugs).
 Infested areas should be heated to at least 113F for an hour.
 Pesticides designed for indoor use on bedbugs can also be used.
-It is estimated that an average american family spends roughly $5,000 for bed bugs treatment.
+It is estimated that an average American family spends roughly $5,000 for bedbug treatment.
+Folk remedies include bean leaves.

 Flea infestations can be treated by vacuuming carpets, furnishings, cracks in floors and upholstery, plus any place pets sleep, to remove fleas and eggs.
 Rugs and pet bedding should be beaten outdoors.
 Fleas on pets should be killed using specially designed products on their fur.

 Flea infestations can potentially be prevented by washing pet bedding every week.
 But bed bug infestations can be difficult to prevent.
 You should check secondhand furniture careful for signs of infestation and can eliminate hiding spots by using protective covers to encase mattresses and box springs.
 In hotel rooms, use luggage racks to hold luggage, and unpack directly into the washing machine when you return home.